Embedding equality, diversity and inclusion into conferences and events

-If you receive funding for an event from the University, we expect you to incorporate as many of these principles into your event as possible: we accept, of course, that often it won’t be possible to incorporate them all.
-We also expect that you will report on how you are doing this and any unforeseen challenges or barriers as part of the application process and final reporting.
+If you receive funding for an event from the University, we expect you to incorporate as many of these principles into your event as possible or provide an explanation as to why something isn't possible.
+We also expect that you will report on how you are doing this (via the normal reporting mechanisms for that funding) and any unforeseen challenges or barriers.

 Event organisers should ensure their diversity and unconscious bias training is up to date and consider the following areas:

 Diversity of speakers

 Consider the wider diversity of the conference speakers, including ethnicity, disability, and age.
 Make reasonable attempts to secure a diverse line-up of speakers; this aim can be more easily met by having a balance of reserve candidates, consulting potential speakers before the final date is set, and contacting speakers sufficiently in advance to allow childcare arrangements to be made.
 There is some useful discussion on this topic here and resources to promote speaker diversity in STEM fields.

 Make the conference fully accessible; this includes giving due consideration to all accessibility requirements for disabled speakers and attendees.
 The Accessible Event Policy and Checklist will assist with this aim.
 Ensure that your booking form invites participants to identify any accessible requirements, such as British Sign Language (BSL) Interpreters, hearing loops, or provision of conference materials in alternative formats.
 All speakers should use microphones, with roving mics for audience Q&A. It helps to make this clear to participants in advance, so they do not just assume that because they have a loud voice they can be heard without the microphone.